MedicalGenomicsLab/Vigelint/CVPO/README.md

 To ensure that CVPO analyses the appropriate file, each renamed file should be stored in a folder that only contains renamed gene specific summary files.

-## Creating the Rosetta Stone (NCBIxENSG)
+## Creating the Rosetta Stone with the Rosetta Script (NCBIxENSG)

+To match the genes in ClinVar with the genes in PanelApp, the CVPO annotates each NCBI gene with an Ensembl Gene ID.
+This is achieved with the Rosetta script.
-Update the 'fileloc' variable in the Rosetta_Script.R.
+To use the Rosetta update the 'fileloc' variable in the Rosetta_Script.R.
 Run the script using the following command:

     R Rosetta_Script.R